iamdcj/javascripts/types/README.md

 JavaScript, like all programming has a set a of (data)types that can be manipulated in order to build applications.

-Types are the building blocks of any program written in a language, without them we can't do jack.
+Types are the building blocks of applications, without a number of types to manipulate programs would be very limited.

 #### Type, a definition